Actindo-AG/Documentation/ActindoWorkFlow/Overview/04_WorkflowProcessElements.md

     > [Info] The *ActindoWorkflow Process Execution Failed* task is preconfigured by default.
 A list of all existing task events is displayed in the *Events* menu entry of the *Tasks* module.

 - *Long description*
     If desired, edit a long text to document the transition.
-The *Edit long description* pop-up window is displayed.
+The *Edit long description* window is displayed.
 You can add a long text using a simple markdown editor.

 - *Configuration*
     Depending on the transition, there might be configuration options, for instance, defining an email where a receipt or document must be sent.
 Editing the transition configuration may require basic programming knowledge.
 Most transitions are preconfigured and do not include configuration options.
 In this case, the *Configuration* section is not displayed.